Pow! (Forward): "Pow 2011"

 In late 2010, Lethal Bizzle created an official sequel single to "Pow!
-(Forward)", which again features other grime MCs - JME, Wiley, Chipmunk, Face, P Money, Ghetts and Kano.
+(Forward)", which again features other grime MCs - Jme, Wiley, Chipmunk, Face, P Money, Ghetts and Kano.
 It was released on 6 February 2011 for digital download.
-Bizzle revealed that he was joking about doing a sequel to "Pow" at first, but then many fans on Twitter and artists such as Wiley, Chipmunk and JME agreed with doing a sequel.
+Bizzle revealed that he was joking about doing a sequel to "Pow" at first, but then many fans on Twitter and artists such as Wiley, Chipmunk and Jme agreed with doing a sequel.

-Music videos

-"Pow!
-(Forward)" has two videos; one for Channel U, a popular UK hip-hop music channel, and one for MTV Base, a more well known channel which shows (mostly U.S.) hip-hop music.
-They are both available on YouTube.
-The original video was uploaded onto EMI's official YouTube channel in February 2009.